-Adult education at Brick includes a number of primary opportunities for study and reflection.
+Adult education at The Brick Church includes a number of primary opportunities for study and reflection.
 Members and friends participate in weekly Women’s and Men’s Bible studies, with Coed and Summer Bible Study offered intermittently.
 Sunday Adult Education consists of Lecture Series arranged by the Adult Education Committee of Session.
 Other special events, such as guest speaker visits and retreats are scheduled periodically.
 All are welcome to join in this journey of faith.

-May Adult Education Lecture Series: Hospitality
+November Adult Education Lecture Series

 Our November series will be hosted by Rev. Dr. Erin Raffety, who is the Research Fellow in Pastoral Care & Machine Intelligence with the Center of Theological Inquiry and the Empirical Research Consultant for The Imagining Church Project at Princeton Theological Seminary.
 She is ordained as a Teaching Elder in the Presbyterian Church (U.S.A.) and is a cultural anthropologist who has published widely on congregational ministry, youth ministry, and disability.
 Her current research with The Imagining Church Project is a national qualitative study of how shared identity in Christ in 23 diverse congregations contributes to continual adaptation and thriving.

 With the waning of religious affiliation, the rise of the Nones, and the current challenges of the global pandemic and racial unrest in the United States, it is widely touted that Church ministry finds itself in a state of perpetual transition.
 In this first session, we’ll look closely at some demographic myths and realities with respect to Church transition in the U.S. and consider prayerfully the ministry of transformation that Jesus may be calling us into.